langmi/spring-batch-tutorials/hello-world-java/README.md

 #### Buildr

-[Buildr][buildr] is a rather new build system, well actually i think it's a bit exotic to use Ruby to create a build management software for java projects.
+[Buildr][buildr] is a rather new build system, which could be seen as a prettier Maven.
+Actually i think it's a bit exotic to use Ruby to create a build management software for Java projects.
 Anyway here is the configuration to get the project running:

     # Buildr buildfile
     #